"He who would travel happily must travel light."

 Living with the Orphan Shadow

 The Orphan shadow emerges when relationships deepen, when commitment is needed, when staying feels more frightening than leaving.
-The mature Explorer asks: "Am I moving toward something or running from something?
+The Mature Explorer asks: "Am I moving toward something or running from something?
 What would it mean to stay and go deeper here?"

 He can be adventurous without being rootless.
 Free without being isolated.
 Exploring without being avoidant.